Kubernetes StatefulSet: A Deep Dive

 kubectl patch statefulset cassandra -p '{"spec":{"updateStrategy":{"rollingUpdate":{"partition":0}}}}'

-- Sequential ordering ensures safe cluster formation
+- Sequential ordering means safe cluster formation

-- Stable network identities enable peer discovery
+- Stable network identities let pods find each other

+Use StatefulSet when your application needs stable network identifiers, ordered deployment, or per-pod persistent storage.
 Otherwise, stick with Deployments.
 They're simpler, faster, and good enough for most workloads.

 This article is based on hands-on experience running StatefulSets in production Kubernetes clusters, including Cassandra, PostgreSQL, and Redis deployments.